mithunshanbhag/mithunshanbhag.github.io/_posts/2018-11-13-awesome-dev-tools-that-I-rarely-use-now.md

 title:  Awesome dev tools that I rarely use now.
 ---

-This is a list of really awesome tools, apps, utilities and frameworks that were used very heavily by me in a past life.
+This is a list of really awesome tools, apps and utilities that were used very heavily by me in a past life.
 I still whip these out whenever needed, but I really don't use them on a daily basis anymore.

 Pretty much all of these are "Windows OS centric" or  ".Net framework centric".